cannerycoders/fluidsynth.clap/README.md

 ## intro

-`fluidsynth.clap` is a simple, open source, "headless" (no GUI) bridge to the [fluidsynth soundfont synthesizer](https://fluidsynth.org) in the form of a [CLAP plugin](https://github.com/free-audio/clap).
+`FluidSynth.clap` is a simple, open source, "headless" (no GUI) bridge to the [fluidsynth soundfont synthesizer](https://fluidsynth.org) in the form of a [CLAP plugin](https://github.com/free-audio/clap).